Moshe Kelman: After the 1947-49 war

-Kelman remained in the army until 1951.
+Kelman remained in the army until 1951, eventually reaching the rank of Aluf Mishne, equivalent to Colonel.
 He then went to the United States to study economics and industrial engineering at Columbia University.
 After completing a BA, he returned to Israel, where he worked as an investment consultant and in the design and construction of factories and industrial zones.
+Kalman died of cancer in 1980.